pspowell/pspowell.github.io/_posts/2026-02-26-social-security-early-claim-workbook.md

 **Download:** [Social Security Early-Claim Workbook (Excel)](/assets/social-security-early-claim-workbook.xlsx)

-> Place the workbook file at: `assets/social-security-early-claim-workbook.xlsx` in your Jekyll site so the link above works.

 ## Why this workbook exists (the rationale) {#rationale}

 Deciding when to claim is a tradeoff between: